RunDevelopment/RunDevelopment.github.io/posts/2026-05-16-threshold/article.md

 Sampling is rather simple.
 I use a regular N×N sample grid per quadrant for a total of N×N×4 samples per pixel.
 Simply count the samples above the threshold and divide by the number of sample to get the percentage of samples above the threshold.

 For now, I will use 4×4 samples per quadrant (64 samples per pixel) since it's the same number of samples as upscaling by 800%.
-Consequently, the scaling method and this new interpolation method produce equivalent results (ignoring minor rounding differences).
+Consequently, the resize method and this new interpolation method produce equivalent results (ignoring minor rounding differences).
 However, the interpolation method is faster and uses no additional memory.

 | Method         | Time      | Relative | Additional memory  |
 | -------------- | --------- | -------- | ------------------ |